vincedevendra/firebase_cloud_messenger/README.md

 firebase-cloud-messenger wraps Google's API to make sending push notifications to iOS, android, and web push notifications from your server easy.

+NB: Google released the [FCM HTTP v1 API](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages) in November 2017, giving legacy status to the older but still supported HTTP and XMPP apis.
+This gem only targets the [FCM HTTP v1 API], which Google [recommends using for new projects](https://firebase.google.com/docs/cloud-messaging/server), because it is the most up-to-date and secure.

 ## Installation

 Add this line to your application's Gemfile: